marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 ![](alignment.png)

-We will now create a new PyMOL object which has the protein coordinates from PDB 1BTL and the coordinates of sulbalactam from PDB 4FH2.
-The residue name for sulbalactam is 0RN.
+We will now create a new PyMOL object which has the protein coordinates from PDB 1BTL and the coordinates of sulbactam from PDB 4FH2.
+The residue name for sulbactam is 0RN.

 `select tmp, 1BTL (or 4FH2 and resname 0RN)`